-The UK Listing Authority requires all UK premium listing companies to disclose how they have complied with the provisions of the UK Code.
+The UK Listing Authority requires all UK premium listed companies to disclose how they have complied with the provisions of the UK Code.
 This Corporate Governance Statement, together with the Going Concern Statement, Viability Statement and the Statement of Directors' Responsibilities set out on pages 24 to 25, indicate how the Company has complied with the principles of good governance of the UK Code and its requirements on Internal Control.

-The Company is a member of the AIC and by complying with the AIC Code is deemed to comply with both the UK Code and the GFSC Code.
+The Company is a member of the AIC and by complying with the AIC Code of Corporate Governance ("the AIC Code") is deemed to comply with both the UK Code and the GFSC Code.